 NQDC plans can exist in the form of stock options and retirement plans.
 People also call them 409(a) plans.

-Nonqualified Deferred Compensation (NQDC) Plans vs. Qualified Plans
+Nonqualified Deferred Compensation (NQDC) Plans vs. Qualified Deferred Plans

 There are a few things you’ll need to consider when trying to decide between a qualified deferred compensation plan and a nonqualified deferred compensation plan.
 Qualified deferred compensation plans must abide by rules under the Employee Retirement Income Security Act (ERISA).
 While there are rules regarding NQDC plans, the guidelines these plans are subject to aren’t as strict.